ivarref/mikkmokk-proxy/README.md

 `client` here is anything that will normally access `destination` using the HTTP protocol, but goes via `mikkmokk` instead.

+mikkmokk can inject five different types of faults:
+* fail a request before the destination is reached
+* fail a request after the destination is reached
+* add a delay before accessing the destination
+* add a delay after accessing the destination
+* add a duplicate a request

 mikkmokk does fault injection based on a percentage chance.
 The scope for fault injection may be narrowed further by settings various matching criteria (URI, request method, header name/value pair, etc).